 In times of global uncertainty, the defensive attributes of corporate bonds are actually more important than straight up yield.
 It’s in a low-interest-rate environment such as now when the true value of fixed income comes to the fore.

 Myth 5: There aren’t enough blue-chip names that issue corporate bonds

-There are in fact more than 50 XTBs that are ready to be bought and sold on the ASX.
+There are in fact approximately 40 XTBs that are ready to be bought and sold on the ASX.
 You can use the same broker you use to buy shares to buy bonds from some of the biggest names in Australian business.
 There are no minimums when investing in XTBs and there’s no additional paperwork.

 With the most common myths about corporate bonds now debunked, you can see the case for including them within any investment portfolio.